 After lunch your guide will offer you an optional guided walking tour of Bath, focusing on the history and highlights of the city, and the different incarnations of the baths through the ages - from the Celts, the Romans, the Georgians to the present day.
 You’ll have some free time to explore the city that inspired Charles Dickens and Jane Austen at your leisure before a driving tour on our route out to show you Bath’s finest streets including the best of all - The Royal Crescent.

 It would be such a shame to come all this way and miss out on seeing some of the wonderful sights on offer between Bath and London.
 Heading back to London, via a few scenic back roads, we will stop at a secret place of your guide’s choice - we can’t tell you where, but we are certain you’ll LOVE it.

 Dependent on traffic, we’ll get back to London between 8.15 - 8.30pm.
 Your guide will plan the route into London based on where you all want to go, and will endeavour to get you as close as possible to your destination.
 We will also always return to the areas you started the tour, if this is your best option.
 Speak with your guide so they can make sure you know exactly how to get to where you need to get to.

 We may alter the order of the day depending on traffic/weather/special events in order to maximise your enjoyment of the day.
-Please also note that from late October until mid March, the days are shorter which means that the latter section of the tour will be in the dark.
+Please also note that from the end of October until early March, daylight hours are shorter which means that the latter section of the tour will be in the dark.
 Fear not, this can enhance the experience, and we adapt the tour accordingly.